 The Best Soil and Compost Mixes For Bulbs

-Almost all bulbs require well-drained and aerated soil or compost for them to thrive.
+Based on my years of experience, I feel that almost all bulbs require well-drained and aerated soil or compost for them to thrive.

 The Best Bulb Compost and Soil For Borders

 I have two primary borders in my garden, one is elevated and the other at the lowest part of the garden.

 When planting bulbs in my raised border, I don’t use any compost or grit at all.
 I just dig out the ground to the required depth, plant the bulbs and cover them with the soil; that’s it.

 At the beginning of spring, just as the first shoots start to appear, I mulch the surface with a couple of inches of well-rotted manure.
 I then repeat this for a second time in the summer.